 Let’s look at competing genres, beginning with the later “Acts,” written in the mid-to-late second and third centuries: the Acts of John, the Acts of Peter, the Acts of Paul, the Acts of Andrew, and the Acts of Thomas.
-It is easy to see why scholars reject them as canonical.
+It is easy to see why scholars reject any claim that they are canonical.
 In Acts of John, a young man repents by cutting off his private parts and throwing them before his adulteress-mistress (Destruction of the Temple of Artemis 53).
 Necrophilia is described (Drusiana and Callimachus 70).
 In the Acts of Thomas, a demon has sex with a woman (Fifth Acts 42).
 It may be true that these “apostles” travel from city to city, but the books stray far from history and biblical morality, as if they do not even try to root their stories in time and place.
 There is no eyewitness testimony.
 These Acts are fake and diabolical fakes (I’m not afraid to say it in the “Age of Tolerance”).

 The other competing genre is the Greek novel.
 Here the events and people seem real.
-Typically, the young hero and heroine are arranged to be married, but they are separated and are compelled to go on adventures, before they are reunited, and they live happily ever after.
+Typically, the young hero and heroine are arranged to be married, but they are separated and are compelled by circumstances and fate to go on adventures, before they are reunited and live happily ever after.
 They travel to cities with accurate names (e.g. Ephesus, Aphrodisias, Syracuse, Alexandria, or Tyre), islands (e.g. Lesbos or Chios), regions (e.g. Egypt, Syria or Phoenicia), people with the right title (e.g. first man, law clerk, shepherds, priestesses) and events (e.g. shipwrecks, confronting pirates, slave markets, meeting realistic, average people).
 But these characters also dance with nymphs.
 The strong point in these novels is verisimilitude (literally “truth-like”).
 They couch these charming fictions in real-life scenarios and scenery to give them the air of realism.
 The audiences who heard them read out loud could relate and no doubt smiled and chuckled and sometimes felt the drama in these fictional stories.

 However, the big difference between the Greek novel and our Book of Acts is seen in their intention, sources, and technique.

 The intention of the novelists was to provide entertaining fictional stories.
 When people gathered around to listen to the stories read aloud, they knew what they were getting.
-They were not about to hear Thucydides or Polybius, both of whom wrote what for the audience had to be boring ancient history.
+They were not about to hear Thucydides or Polybius, both of whom wrote what, for the audience, had to be boring ancient history.
 These novels succeeded because the novelists intended to entertain their audiences.

-The novels’ sources were the imagination of the writer; an expert could tell us whether there were earlier fictions, but then this would still be proto-entertaining fictions from the imagination of the earlier writers.
+The novels’ sources were the imagination of the writer; an expert could tell us whether there were earlier fictions, but then this would still be proto-entertaining fictions from the imagination of earlier writers.

 Their technique is to invent entertaining plots and characters and events from their imagination.